jrpereirajr/iris-fhir-analytics/doc/power-bi-creating-patient-dashboard.md

 This example uses Microsoft Power BI Desktop.
 You can get a trial version [here](https://powerbi.microsoft.com/en-us/get-started/).

-If you need more information on setting up conection between IRIS and Power BI (as Cache as well), please, search for ["Power BI" in DC](https://community.intersystems.com/search?search=Power+bi&type%5B%5D=articles&interval=all_time&sort=rel).
+If you need more information on setting up connection between IRIS and Power BI (as Cache as well), please, search for ["Power BI" in DC](https://community.intersystems.com/search?search=Power+bi&type%5B%5D=articles&interval=all_time&sort=rel).

 So, let's started.